Rajan1308/wesrom/README.md

 * [Controller](https://github.com/soberwp/controller) for passing data to Blade templates
 * CSS framework (optional): [Bootstrap 5](https://getbootstrap.com/),

+* Addon Featured -
+* Useing ACF plugin
+* Create CPT for Services
+* Added Sample Service - For short description i have used excerpt

 ## Requirements

 Make sure all dependencies have been installed before moving on: